Golden algae

-The Chrysophyceae, usually called chrysophytes, chrysomonads, golden-brown algae or golden algae are a large group of algae, found mostly in freshwater.
-Golden algae is also commonly used to refer to a single species, Prymnesium parvum, which causes fish kills.
+The Chrysophyceae, usually called chrysophytes, chrysomonads, golden-brown algae, or golden algae, are a large group of algae, found mostly in freshwater.

 The Chrysophyceae should not be confused with the Chrysophyta, which is a more ambiguous taxon.
 Although "chrysophytes" is the anglicization of "Chrysophyta", it generally refers to the Chrysophyceae.

 Members

 Originally they were taken to include all such forms of the diatoms and multicellular brown algae, but since then they have been divided into several different groups (e.g., Haptophyceae, Synurophyceae) based on pigmentation and cell structure.
 Some heterotrophic flagellates as the bicosoecids and choanoflagellates were sometimes seen as related to golden algae too.

 They are now usually restricted to a core group of closely related forms, distinguished primarily by the structure of the flagella in motile cells, also treated as an order Chromulinales.
 It is possible membership will be revised further as more species are studied in detail.

 The Chrysophyceae have been placed by some in the polyphyletic Chromista.
 The broader monophyletic group to which the Chrysophyceae belong includes various non-algae including the bicosoecids, not the collar flagellates, opalines, oomycete fungi, proteromonads, actinophryid heliozoa, and other heterotrophic flagellates and is referred to as the Stramenopiles.